ryanfp/DnD-Compendium/Untitled.md

 If the creature is hidden from divination magic (such as by a *nondetection* spell or similar effect), you sense that it is protected from divination but learn nothing else.

-### Critical Strikes

-Your weapon attacks and unarmed strikes against creatures in your Monster Grimoire score a critical hit on a roll of 19 or 20 on the d20.

 ---

 ## Land's Stride